SenthuranSivananthan/az-datashare-articles/e2e-rest-flow/post.md

 # Configure Azure Data Share using REST APIs

-In this quickstart, you will configure Azure Data Share through REST APIs for Provider and Consumer integration flows.
+In this tutorial, you will configure Azure Data Share through REST APIs for Provider and Consumer integration flows.
 You will use Azure Data Lake Store Gen 2 as the source and destination locations and configure Data Share to transfer data to Consumers on an hourly basis.

 REST APIs will be invoked using `az rest` command.
-This simplies the quickstart by delegating the credential management, request/response flows and error handling.  `az rest` will use the credentials (i.e. OAuth token) from the account that's logged in via `az login` to invoke the requests.
+This simplies the tutorial by delegating the credential management, request/response flows and error handling.  `az rest` will use the credentials (i.e. OAuth token) from the account that's logged in via `az login` to invoke the requests.
 You can learn more from the [Azure CLI documentation](https://docs.microsoft.com/cli/azure/reference-index?view=azure-cli-latest#az-rest).

 You will be able to execute these steps through Cloud Shell.

 ## Prequisites

-For the purposes of this quickstart, you will need to configure 2 Resource Groups, each with an [Azure Data Lake Store Gen 2 (ADLS Gen 2)](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-quickstart-create-account).
+For the purposes of this tutorial, you will need to configure 2 Resource Groups, each with an [Azure Data Lake Store Gen 2 (ADLS Gen 2)](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-quickstart-create-account).
 Following Azure CLI commands can be used to create these resources.

 #### Setup environment variables